 - 1. Apply the parking brake. - 2.
+Continuously Variable Transmission (CVT) model:

-Move the shift selector to P (Park).
+Move the shift selector to P (Park) or N (Neutral), P (Park) is recommended.

-The Hybrid System is designed not to operate if the shift selector is not in the P (Park) position.
+The starter is designed not to operate if the shift selector is in any of the driving positions.